 Please DO compare pay packages.
 Just don’t intentionally waste your recruiters’ time.

-2. Assuming all recruiters are “screwing you over”
+2. Assuming all travel therapy recruiters are “screwing you over”

 If you are going to assume anything, assume you don’t know everything.
 I’ve been intentionally learning everything about this industry for 10 years- I STILL don’t know everything. (and I never well- the industry keeps evolving!)